Sierra Madre Lobelia

 Natural Habitat

-Pine-oak woodlands and forest edges in the highlands of Central America and Mexico
+native to the pine-oak woodlands and forest edges in the highlands of Central America and Mexico down to Colombia

 Other Names